 In 2015, a cruise ship operator had to determine the safety margins of its 260m long vessels navigating within the 90m-wide channel that leads to the Port of Cairns (Fig. 1).

-A study was carried out at Smartship Australia, a ship simulator specialised in Port studies and training of marine pilots.
-During the study, ship captains and port pilots used a prototype of a High Density bathymetric Electronic Chart.
-The high density bathymetric content included 1m depth contour intervals and 50m spaced soundings based on survey data provided by the Port Authority.
+A study was carried out at Smartship Australia, a ship simulator specialized in port studies and the training of marine pilots.
+During the study, ship captains and port pilots used a prototype of a HD bENC.
+The HD bathymetric content included 1m depth contour intervals and 50m spaced soundings based on survey data provided by the Port Authority.

 The enhanced bathymetric content revealed significantly increased safety margins.
 With the same safety depth of 8m, the enhanced detail revealed a much wider navigable channel (Fig. 2) than the one perceived by looking only at the standard harbour ENC (Fig. 3).
-Understanding of under-keel clearance is also improved.
-In fact, the standard ENC provides only an 8.3m maintained depth value that is associated to the dredged area that covers most of the outer harbour.
+Understanding of underkeel clearance is also improved.
+In fact, the standard ENC provides only an 8.3m maintained depth value that is associated with the dredged area that covers most of the outer harbour.